manhdung20112000/web-application-assignment/aboutme.markdown

 Hi!

-My name is Nguyễn Mạnh Dũng, my ID is 18020370 and you're watching my blog.
+My name is Nguyễn Mạnh Dũng, my ID is 18020370.

 If you need to contact me, make sure that you try one of these method: